GymbylCoding/CBEffects/brag/README.md

-### CBEffects Bragging and Bragging Rights Info ###
+### CBE Bragging and Bragging Rights Info

-Included in this folder are a number of CBEffects logos.
-If you just love CBEffects, you're welcome to put them somewhere in your app/game and/or write text credits to me or CBEffects.
+Included in this folder are a number of CBE logos.
+If you just love CBE, you're welcome to put them somewhere in your app/game and/or write text credits to me or CBE.

 Thanks!